SayantanRC/Migrate-files/troubleshooting.md

 6. Try to restore

 ## Migrate Helper apk
+1. If you boot into the rom and a prompt to restore is not presented to you, (i.e  the helper application is not presented to you) you can find it in the internal storage.
+/sdcard/Android/data/balti.migratehelper/helper/MigrateHelper.apk

+Run it from there...

-In some cases, you might not get the prompt to continue restore.
-Please download the apk, install it manually and open it to continue restoring.
+2. Or you can download the appk, install it manually and open it to continue restoration [Helper apk](https://github.com/SayantanRC/Migrate-files/blob/master/helper.apk?raw=true)
-[Helper apk](https://github.com/SayantanRC/Migrate-files/blob/master/helper.apk?raw=true)

 ## [TWRP error] Can't install helper.
 Flashing zip fails.